kognise/obsidian-aviation/AIM/04 Air Traffic Control/04 ATC Clearances and Aircraft Separation.md

         <em>**NOTE-**</em>

         <em>When deleting published restrictions, ATC must ensure obstacle clearance until aircraft are established on a route where no published restrictions apply.
-This does not relieve the pilot of those speed restrictions which are applicable to 14 CFR Section 91.117.</em>
+This does not relieve the pilot of those speed restrictions which are applicable to [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.117   Aircraft speed.|14 CFR Section 91.117]].</em>

         </div>
-    5. Instruct the pilot to “climb via” or “desce[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.117   Aircraft speed.|14 CFR Section 91.117]]or descend via clearance cancels any previously issued speed restrictions and, once established on the depicted departure or arrival, to climb or descend, and to meet all published or assigned altitude and/or speed restrictions.
+    5. Instruct the pilot to “climb via” or “descend via.”
+A climb via or descend via clearance cancels any previously issued speed restrictions and, once established on the depicted departure or arrival, to climb or descend, and to meet all published or assigned altitude and/or speed restrictions.
         <div>

         <em>**EXAMPLE-**</em>